MaRDI4NFDI/docker-wikibase/README.md

 Restoring a backup
 -------------------
 Open a shell to the backup container.
 In the /app dir, do:
+* `bash ./restore.sh -h` shows the help text
-* `bash ./restore.sh` to restore the database from the latest SQL dump
+* `bash ./restore.sh` to restore the database from the latest SQL dump and the last image backup
-* `bash ./restore.sh -f portal_db_backup_xxxx.xx.xx_xx.xx.xx.gz` to restore a specific SQL dump.
+* `bash ./restore.sh -t sql -f portal_db_backup_xxxx.xx.xx_xx.xx.xx.gz` to restore a specific SQL dump.
 Pass the name of the file, not the full path.
-* `bash ./restore.sh -t sql -f portal_db_backup_xxxx.xx.xx_xx.xx.xx.gz` same as above
 * `bash ./restore.sh -t xml` to restore the wiki pages from the latest XML backup
 * `bash ./restore.sh -t xml -f portal_xml_backup_xxxx.xx.xx_xx.xx.xx.gz` to restore a specific XML backup.
 Pass the name of the file, not the full path.
+* `bash ./restore.sh -t img` to restore the latest images backup
+* `bash ./restore.sh -t img -f images_xxxx.xx.xx_xx.xx.xx.tar.gz` to restore a specific image backup.
+Pass the name of the file, not the full path.

 **Please note that:**
 * When restoring the database from a SQL backup, all revisions will be overwritten.
 * When restoring the pages from an XML backup, if a page has a newer revision than the page in the backup, then the newer revision will be kept.
+* When restoring the images directory, all existing files will be overwritten, and existing files inside `/var/www/html/images/` will be kept if not present in the backup (make sure to delete that folder first if keeping old files is not desired).

 Pages erased since the backup was made will be restored.